Robertfarb/whiteboarding-curriculum/application-materials/cover-letter/cover-letter.md

 https://www.cybercoders.com/insights/top-5-resume-and-cover-letter-mistakes-for-software-engineers/

-## Phase 5: Review Your Letter For Common Pitfalls
+## Review Your Letter For Common Pitfalls
 - [ ] Your cover letter is one page or shorter.
 - [ ] Uses the same font as your Resume, and should be at least 11 point font.
 - [ ] Uses the same header as your Resume.